paolobenve/myphotoshare/README.md

 * Consistent hash url format
 * Optional Google Analytics and Piwik integration
 * Optional server-side authentication support
-* Media can be browsed by folder or by date
+* Media can be browsed by folder or by date or by gps data
 * Many customization through config file
 * Cache folder can be managed with subdirs (useful for large repositories)
 * Albums server folder can be anywhere on the server